maxeverest/insight-api/README.md

 }
 ```

-`<bitcoinAddress>`: new transaction concerning <bitcoinAddress> received from network.
-This event is published in the `<bitcoinAddress>` room.
+'<bitcoinAddress>': new transaction concerning <bitcoinAddress> received from network.
+This event is published in the '<bitcoinAddress>' room.

-`status`: every 1% increment on the sync task, this event will be triggered.
-This event is published in the `sync` room.
+'status': every 1% increment on the sync task, this event will be triggered.
+This event is published in the 'sync' room.

 Sample output:
 ```